WyattPetula/Precursors/README.md

 * Unzip or extract all from the Precursors folder
 * Place the contents of Precursors's GameData folder (which should contain a folder called OR) into KSP's GameData folder
-* (!)
-Remove the stock Kerbin atmosphere from Scatterer (if issues arise, replace the stock Kerbin folder with Precursor's Frontier/Kerbin folder)
+* (Potentially necessary) Remove the stock Kerbin atmosphere from Scatterer (if issues arise, replace the stock Kerbin folder with Precursor's Frontier/Kerbin folder)
 * (!)
 Remove BoulderCo from the GameDate folder, if present
 * Start Kerbal Space Program
 * If everything is installed correctly, a white and pink planet will be visible on the main menu